 Small Game Mammals and Reptiles

 For small game hunting, permitted hunters may use rifles, bows, airguns, and slingshots unless otherwise noted by the CPW.
-In 2021, a new furbearer harvest permit is required for most small game animals, with the exception of non-mammal species such as snakes and turtles.
+As of 2021, a new furbearer harvest permit is required for most small game animals, with the exception of non-mammal species such as snakes and turtles.

 Small game hunting is permitted one half-hour before sunrise to one half-hour after sunset.
 Here, exceptions are made for nocturnal species such as coyotes, bobcats, skunks, beavers, foxes, and raccoons, which can be hunted throughout the night.